anon-ml-repo/GISR/README.md

 ### Step 1: Download PrimeKG

-Download the PrimeKG graph from [PrimeKG](https://zitniklab.hms.harvard.edu/projects/PrimeKG/) and, following the steps in the paper, create a PyTorch Geometric HeteroData object `kg_hetero.pt` in the data directory.
+Download the PrimeKG graph from [PrimeKG](https://zitniklab.hms.harvard.edu/projects/PrimeKG/) and, following the steps in the paper, create a PyTorch Geometric HeteroData object `kg_hetero.pt` in the `/data/` directory.

 ### Step 2: Install Reservoir data lake